Makerspace-baasrode/neodome/led_software/README.md

 ## WLED configuration files

-To simplify the WLED configuration for 15 nodes, open the [WLED configuration template](wled_cfg_neodome_NNN.json) and find and replace NNN with the IRA Node name.
+To simplify the WLED configuration for 15 nodes, open the [WLED configuration template](wled_cfg_neodome_NNN.json) and find and replace NNN with the IRA Node number.
 Save the resulting file as wled_cfg_neodome_-`Node number`.json

 ## Flashing WLED firmware on IRA board